damianhakert/damianhakert.github.io/source/strategy/index.md

 1. Become the most popular solution on-premises (DONE)

-2. Become the most revenue generation solution on-premises
+2. Become the most revenue generation solution on-premises (through well executed marketing and sales)

-3. Become the most popular SaaS solution for private repositories
+3. Become the most popular SaaS solution for private repositories (through a great product that is [free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever))

-4. Become the most popular SaaS solution for public repositories
+4. Become the most popular SaaS solution for public repositories (easier to overcome network effects if people already use GitLab.com for private repositories)

-5. All knowledge workers contributing via GitLab
+5. All knowledge workers contributing via GitLab (make GitLab much more user friendly)

 ## Assumptions